pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1029 Coding With Laptop?

+Currently, I have only a laptop for coding, my extra monitor don't work with the laptop bad news, but I am happy with the laptop for my work.
+It's great, and it has more hardware for my personal computer.

 ##### Day 1027-1028 New Job

 Today is the day, today I started my new job as a software developer, I will do my best to do a great job and although